yugabyte/terraform-provider-yba/docs/resources/cloud_provider.md

 - `client_id` (String) Azure Client ID.
 Can also be set using environment variable AZURE_CLIENT_ID.
 - `client_secret` (String, Sensitive) Azure Client Secret.
 Can also be set using environment variable AZURE_CLIENT_SECRET.
 Required with client_id.
 - `hosted_zone_id` (String) Private DNS Zone for Azure.
+- `network_resource_group` (String) Azure Network Resource Group.All network resources and NIC resouce of VMs will be created in this group.
+If left empty, the default resource group will be used.
+- `network_subscription_id` (String) Azure Network Subscription ID.All network resources and NIC resouce of VMs will be created in this group.
+If left empty, the default subscription ID will be used.
 - `resource_group` (String) Azure Resource Group.
 Can also be set using environment variable AZURE_RG.
 Required with client_id.
 - `subscription_id` (String) Azure Subscription ID.
 Can also be set using environment variable AZURE_SUBSCRIPTION_ID.
 Required with client_id.
 - `tenant_id` (String) Azure Tenant ID.
 Can also be set using environment variable AZURE_TENANT_ID.
 Required with client_id.